rfl-urbaniak/redditAttacks/_drafts/walthroughWeb.md

 The raw datasets used have been obtained by , who were able to collect posts and comments without moderation or comment removal.
 All content was downloaded from the data stream provided by which enabled full data dump from Reddit in real-time.
 The advantage of using it was access to unmoderated data.
 Further, deployed their personal attacks recognition algorithms to identify personal attacks.

+In the study, experimental manipulation of the crucial independent variables (personal attacks of various form) to assess their effect on the dependent variable (users’ change in activity) would be unethical and against the goal of Samurai Labs, which is to detect and *prevent* online violence.
+While such a lack of control is a weakness as compared to typical experiments in psychology, our sample was both much larger and much more varied than the usual WEIRD (western, educated, and from industrialized, rich, and democratic countries) groups used in psychology.
+Notice, however, that the majority of Reddit users are based in U.S. For instance, (Wise, Hamman, & Thorson, 2006) examined 59 undergraduates from a political science class at a major Midwestern university in the USA, (Zong, Yang, & Bao, 2019) studied 251 students and faculty members from China who are users of WeChat, and (Valkenburg, Peter, & Schouten, 2006) surveyed 881 young users (10-19yo.) of a Dutch SNS called CU2.

 Ptaszyński, M., Leliwa, G., Piech, M., & Smywiński-Pohl, A. (2018).
 Cyberbullying detection–technical report 2/2018, Department of Computer Science AGH, University of Science and Technology. *arXiv Preprint arXiv:1808.00926*.

+Valkenburg, P. M., Peter, J., & Schouten, A. P. (2006).
+Friend networking sites and their relationship to adolescents’ well-being and social self-esteem. *CyberPsychology & Behavior*, *9*(5), 584–590. <https://doi.org/10.1089/cpb.2006.9.584>

+Wise, K., Hamman, B., & Thorson, K. (2006).
+Moderation, response rate, and message interactivity: Features of online communities and their effects on intent to participate. *Journal of Computer-Mediated Communication*, *12*(1), 24–41. <https://doi.org/10.1111/j.1083-6101.2006.00313.x>

 Wroczynski, M., & Leliwa, G. (2019). *System and method for detecting undesirable and potentially harmful online behavior*.
 Google Patents.

+Zong, W., Yang, J., & Bao, Z. (2019).
+Social network fatigue affecting continuance intention of social networking services. *Data Technologies and Applications*. <https://doi.org/10.1108/dta-06-2018-0054>

 [1] <https://www.samurailabs.ai/>, described in (Ptaszyński, Leliwa, Piech, & Smywiński-Pohl, 2018; Wroczynski & Leliwa, 2019).